 Bespoke Family: Tummy time!

 We hope that has helped to de-mystify tummy time and answer some of your (or your Mum's!) questions.
-And remember, if you need advice on anything, our bookworm Live Chat team are always here to help, 8am - 10pm, every single day.
+And remember, if you need advice on anything, our Live Chat Team is always here to help, from 9am to 5pm, weekdays.
 Just hit that purple button, bottom right.

 Newborn: Hollie Santos on Unsplash